SpencerOfwiti/SpencerOfwiti/README.md

 * **CI/CD**: Gitlab CI/CD, GitHub Actions, TravisCI

-🔭 I’m currently working on Cloud Services on Azure and Community Inclusive Currencies running on the BlockChain network.
+🔭 I’m currently working on Cloud Services on Azure.

 🌱 I’m currently learning about software reliability and cryptographic systems and their emergent use-cases.